-- Risk assessment in AML includes the patient's age, the initial leucocyte count, the AML subtype, karyotype data and medical conditions in the patient's history that may affect the feasibility of intensive chemotherapy.
-Elderly patients (>60 years) have an adverse prognosis and are more susceptible to treatment complications.
-AML with the chromosomal translocations t(15;17) (acute promyelocytic leukaemia; APL), t(8;21) and t(16;16) (including acute myelomonocytic leukaemia with preponderance of eosinophil granulocytes) are considered as favourable [II, A].
-An antecedent or concomitant myelodysplastic syndrome or complex aberrant karyotype are adverse prognostic factors. - If fungal infection is suspected a thoracic CT scan and an abdominal ultrasound or a CT scan may be performed to assess liver, spleen, lymph nodes and kidneys for possible pathological alterations.
-Cardiac examination including echocardiography is recommended for patients with risk factors or a history of heart disease [A]. - In addition to haematological and chemistry tests a coagulation screening is to be performed prior to the insertion of central venous lines.
-Human leucocyte antigen (HLA) typing should be performed on patients who are candidates for an allogeneic bone marrow or stem cell transplant, and should include their family members [A].
+- Risk assessment in AML includes the patient's age, the initial leukocyte count, the AML subtype, karyotype data, and medical conditions in the patient's history which may affect the feasibility of intensive chemotherapy.
+Elderly patients (>60 yrs.) have an adverse prognosis if MDR-positivity or unfavorable genetic changes are present and are more susceptible to treatment complications.
+AML with the chromosomal translocations t(15;17) (i.e. acute promyelocytic leukemia; APL), t(8;21) and inv(16) including acute myelo-monocytic leukemia with preponderance of eosinophil granulocytes are considered as favorable [II, A].
+An antecedent or concomitant myelodysplastic syndrome or complex aberrant karyotypes are adverse prognostic factors. - If fungal infection is suspected a thoracic CT-scan and an abdominal ultrasound or a CT-scan may be performed to assess liver, spleen, lymph nodes and kidneys for possible pathological alterations.
+Cardiac examination including echocardiography is recommended for patients with risk factors or a history of heart disease [A]. - In addition to hematological and chemistry tests a coagulation screening is to be performed prior to the insertion of central venous lines.
+HLA typing should be performed on patients who are candidates for an allogeneic bone marrow or stem cell transplant, and should include their family members [A].